mark-andrews/msms06/readme.md

 We introduce likelihood ratio tests for nested models and explain why they are inappropriate for non-nested comparisons.
 The session addresses the multiple comparisons problem and its implications for model selection.

-Practical guidance focuses on transparent reporting: showing all models considered, reporting AIC differences ($\Delta\text{AIC}$), and interpreting relative model support.
+Practical guidance focuses on transparent reporting: showing all models considered, reporting AIC differences, and interpreting relative model support.

 Workshops demonstrate model comparison workflows including fitting candidate models, extracting fit statistics, and presenting results in publication-quality tables.